 Utilizing the existing data base structure of IMI and CTEF, The ACT advisory board maintains a listing of Installers who have successfully completed each of the ACT certifications.
 This information will be available to designers, contractors, and end users. :

-- A tile installer who has successfully completed of the Certified Tile Installer (CTI) test administered by the Ceramic Tile Education Foundation; or
+- A tile installer who has successfully completed the Certified Tile Installer (CTI) test administered by the Ceramic Tile Education Foundation; or

-- A tile installer who has achieved the the rank of journeyman tile setter through successful completion of the apprenticeship training program conducted by the International Union of Bricklayers and Allied Craftworkers.
+- A tile installer who has achieved the rank of journeyman tile setter through successful completion of the apprenticeship training program conducted by the International Union of Bricklayers and Allied Craftworkers.

-The ACT Shower installation certification is intended to demonstrate that the certified installer has the knowledge and hands-on skills to successfully complete a TCNA Handbook method B415 shower installation.
+The ACT Shower Receptors installation certification is intended to demonstrate that the certified installer has the knowledge and hands-on skills to successfully complete a TCNA Handbook method B415 shower installation.
 Installers who pass the written and hands-on tests are designated ACT certified Showers specialists and receive a certification document that can be given to customers to verify the installer's expertise.

 For more information on ACT certification and to obtain test dates and locations, visit: